theprinceraj/Landing-Page-Template/readme.md

 ## Installation
 To view this website locally, follow these steps:
 1. Clone the repository: `git clone https://github.com/theprinceraj/OCTANET_SEPTEMBER`
+2. Install "Live Server" extension in VS Code.
-2. Open `index.html` in your web browser.
+2. Open `index.html` in your web browser using Live Server.

 ## Usage
 Feel free to explore the website to learn more about Blaze Marketing Innovators, our team, and our services.
 You can navigate through different sections using the navigation links.